Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

 **Repository Thanks**

-The page server includes a "Thanks" feature that allows users to express appreciation for a repository.
+The page node includes a "Thanks" feature that allows users to express appreciation for a repository.
 On each repository page, a "Thanks" link is displayed showing the current thanks count.
 Clicking this link registers a thank you for the repository.

 **Configuration Example**

-A complete page server configuration might look like this:
+A complete page node configuration might look like this:

 .. code:: text

   [rngit]
-  node_name = My Git Server
+  node_name = My Git Node
   announce_interval = 360
   record_stats = yes